preston-evans98/zebra-btc/README.md

   service is responsible for [_contextual verification_](https://zebra.zfnd.org/dev/rfcs/0002-parallel-verification.html#verification-stages):
   all consensus rules
-  that check whether a new block is a valid extension of an existing chain, such as updating the nullifier set or checking that transaction inputs remain unspent.
+  that check whether a new block is a valid extension of an existing chain, such checking that transaction inputs remain unspent.

 - [`zebrad`](https://doc.zebra.zfnd.org/zebrad/index.html) contains the full
   node, which connects these components together and implements logic to handle inbound requests from peers and the chain sync process.

-- `zebra-rpc` and `zebra-client` will eventually contain the RPC and wallet functionality, but as mentioned above, our goal is to implement replication of chain state first before asking users to entrust Zebra with their funds.
+- `zebra-rpc` will eventually contain the RPC functionality, but as mentioned above, our goal is to implement replication of chain state first.

 All of these components can be reused as independent libraries, and all communication between stateful components is handled internally by